 Bovard has over a decade of experience fighting for conservative policies in Washington.
 Beginning in 2006, she served in both the House and Senate in various roles including as legislative director for Senator Rand Paul.

 Bovard went on to serve as policy director for the Senate Steering Committee under the successive chairmanships of Senator Pat Toomey (R-PA) and Senator Mike Lee (R-UT), where she advised Committee members on strategy related to floor procedure and policy matters.
 In the House, she worked as senior legislative assistant to Congressman Donald Manzullo (R-IL), and Congressman Ted Poe (R-TX).
 She also served as director of policy services for The Heritage Foundation.

-Born and raised in Rochester, NY, she received her bachelor’s degree, summa cum laude from Grove City College in 2006.
+Born and raised in Dansville, NY, she received her bachelor’s degree, summa cum laude from Grove City College in 2006.
 She also holds a master’s degree from the Graduate School of Political Management at George Washington University.
 In addition to her public policy pursuits, Bovard is an accomplished sommelier, a wine educator, and a diploma candidate in the Wine & Spirit Education Trust.